ddonahue99/gerrit-slack/README.md

 This configuration would post **all** updates from project1 to channel1, likewise for project2 and channel2.
 Updates to project3 are only posted to channel2 if the change owner is among those listed.

+For channels that hate fun, you can turn celebratory emojis off by setting emoji to false.

+    channel1:
+      emoji: false

 ### aliases.yml

 In order to ping a user on slack (e.g. for DMs on failed builds, or to @mention them), we need to know their Slack username.
 By default we assume the gerrit name is equal to the slack name.
 You can override this behavior on a per-user basis in aliases.yml.